mdbergmann/cl-gserver/README.md

 This creates a root actor on the `*system*`.
 Notice that the actor is not assigned to a variable.
 It is now registered in the system.
-The main argument to the `actor-of` function is a \'creator-function\' which when evaluated returns an actor created with the main actor constructor `make-actor`.
+The main argument to the `actor-of` function is a 'creator-function' which when evaluated returns an actor created with the main actor constructor `make-actor`.

-`make-actor` requires as main parameter a \'receive\' function which should look familiar if you know the previous version of cl-gserver.
-The parameters to the \'receive\' function are still the tuple of:
+`make-actor` requires as main parameter a 'receive' function which should look familiar if you know the previous version of cl-gserver.
+The parameters to the 'receive' function are still the tuple of:

 1.  `self` - the instance of the actor
-2.  `msg` - the received message of when this \'receive\' function is called
+2.  `msg` - the received message of when this 'receive' function is called
 3.  `state` - the current state of the actor